pjechris/Gaikan/README.md

 ## Contributing

-This project was first developed by [Xebia IT Architects](http://xebia.fr) in Paris, France with the ultimate goal of releasing it as Open Source Software.
+This project was first developed by [Xebia IT Architects](http://xebia.fr) in Paris, France.
 We will continue working and investing on it.

 We encourage the community to contribute to the project by opening tickets and/or pull requests.
+Here a some of the subjects we are interested in:

+- Add UIStackView attributes (distribution, spacing, ...).
+- Add width and height, min-width/min-height, max-width/max-height.
+- Allow to define 1+ borders and corner radius.
+Currently defining border and radius set the 4 of them (top, bottom, left, right).
+- Better support for IBDesignable (if possible).
+- Add debugging information (style name, inheritance, ...).
+- Better integration with NSAttributedString.
+- Support for traits.

 ## License